Kotauror/java-http-server/Readme.md

 ## <a name="diagram"> Class Diagram  </a>

 ![Class diagram](/class_diagram.jpg)
-To see a bigger version on the image, go to `/class_diagram.jpg`.
+Click on the image to allow making it bigger.

 ## <a name="improve"> Things to improve, spotted irregularities </a>